"I was delighted in the supreme sense of freedom that comes from the

 that have good vents, traditional long tail, back and front pockets

-and hopefully with reflective piping and zip away sleeves, is for everyone to enjoy
+and hopefully with reflective piping and zip away sleeves,

 [ ] Cool to Cold conditions: GoreTex type waterproof nylon rain jackets